coq/coq/doc/sphinx/addendum/micromega.rst

 *positivstellensatz* refutations are not even sufficient to decide linear *integer* arithmetic.
 The canonical example is :math:`2 * x = 1 -> \mathtt{False}` which is a theorem of :math:`\mathbb{Z}` but not a theorem of :math:`{\mathbb{R}}`.
-To remedy this weakness, the `lia` tactic is using recursively a combination of:
+To remedy this weakness, the :tacn:`lia` tactic is using recursively a combination of:

 + linear *positivstellensatz* refutations;
 + cutting plane proofs;